 Professors may submit course reserve material for the duration of the semester in which a course is offered.
 Please indicate on the Reserve Request Form the semester(s) when items will be used.
-Items will be removed from Reserve and returned to you at the end of the time indicated.
-You will be notified on a yearly basis if you wish to keep items marked as “Permanent” on Reserve.
+Items will be removed from reserve and returned to you at the end of the time indicated.

 Library Owned Books

 Instructors may supply the library with a list of titles and call numbers you want on reserve, or they may submit the books themselves.
 Circulation staff will retrieve items from the library collection that are to be placed on reserve if a list is provided.
 If the requested materials are unavailable, the instructor will be notified as soon as possible.
 If an instructor would like the Salem State University Library to purchase a book or books to be placed on reserve, this should be done at least six (6) weeks prior to the beginning to the semester that the materials would be used.
 Orders can be placed by filling out a book order slip and returning it to the acquisitions librarian.

 Personal copies of books and journals may be placed on reserve.
 They should be listed as such on a reserve request form.
 We caution that some amount of wear and tear should be expected when an item is on reserve.
 The library does not accept responsibility for the loss, theft or damage to personal items.

 The circulation department will not make photocopies of articles to be placed on reserve.
 Photocopies must be provided by the instructor.
 If a large portion of a periodical volume owned by the library is needed the entire volume or issue can be placed on reserve.
 Please consult with the circulation coordinator if you wish to place an entire volume owned by the library on reserve.
 The library reserves the right to refuse any photocopies deemed to be in violation of Title 17.
 Photocopies of entire books are considered to be in violation of Copyright Law and will not be accepted.